 Choosing the Right Material for Your Project

-When choosing the right thickness for your parts, there are all sorts of factors to consider.
-What you’ll use your part for can help you determine which of those factors are most important.
+When choosing the right thickness for your parts, there are many factors to consider.
 Structural parts like brackets and braces may be driven by strength and stiffness.
 Sometimes minimizing weight while maintaining strength and stiffness is important.
 When you need to have tapped holes in your part, thread size may push you to a minimum material thickness.
-Similarly, when your design requires finer details or small holes, you may need to decrease the material thickness to achieve your desired results.
-Parts that will be welded could influence your decision on which thicknesses to choose depending on your skill level or equipment.

 Some materials are available in a wider variety of thicknesses than others with a few materials only available in a single thickness.
 When selecting your material, a specific thickness availability may drive you to use one material over another.